Our crowdfunding campaign received donations from 318 supporters. Thank you for your generous support! View Supporters →

 14:00-14:45Poster Session B — core time (foyer)

-Special Session (Host Institution) — Where Were They Taken?
+Special Session by the Host Institution — Where Were They Taken?
 Reconstructing the Context of Egyptian Photographs in the Collection of the Tokyo National Research Institute for Cultural Properties — Ayano Yamada, Hideki Kikkawa, Mai Yamashita

 15:30-16:00Coffee Break